vestrel00/contacts-android/README.md

       mimetypes.
 Then, create a new custom data module using the existing `customdata-x` modules as reference.
 A separate module should be created for different social media.
       E.G. customdata-whatsapp, customdata-messenger, customdata-twitter
+        - Read more in the DEV_NOTES "Custom Data / MimeTypes" section.

 ## License